 Exceptions: Exceptions to any policies associated with the Native American Waiver and Educational Program will only be granted by the Native American Waiver and Educational Program Coordinator in consultation with the UMS Chief Student Affairs Officer.
 Appeals should be presented in the form of a letter detailing the specifics of the appeal.

 Tuition may be waived for persons qualifying under MRSA 37B, Chapter 7, Section 505, as amended 2002, P.L. c.662.

 Under certain circumstances, tuition may be partially or fully waived for: seniors (65 years of age or older), university employees, dependents of university employees, and early college high school program students.
-Also the Tuition Waiver Program (Foster Youth) from FAME.
+Also see the Tuition Waiver Program (Foster Youth) from FAME.

 MaineStreet allows students online access to their University records and information.
-MaineStreet is available via the UMFK web site, www.umfk.edu.
+MaineStreet is available via the UMFK website, www.umfk.edu.
 Select Campus Portal and login using your campus email ID and password provided by UMFK.

 MaineStreet provides the student with many different types of information.
 For financial aid and billing purposes, access the “Finance” section.
 To access this section, go to: MaineStreet, Student Self Service, Student Center, and select “Finance”.
-Here, a student may view his or her financial aid package, accept, change, or decline a financial aid offer, view/pay a current UMFK bill, and view itemized charges and payments.
+Here, a student may view his or her financial aid package, accept, reduce or decline a financial aid offer, view/pay a current UMFK bill, and view itemized charges and payments.